tomcur/CookieTokenAuth/README.md

 ```

 ## Set Up `AuthComponent`
 Update your AuthComponent configuration to use CookieTokenAuth.
-For example, if you also use the Form authentication to log users in, your could write:
+For example, if you also use the Form authentication to log users in, you could write:
 ```
 $this->loadComponent('Auth', [
     'authenticate' => [